• Resumen

 Treatment of GVHD usually consists of immunosuppressive drugs including glucocorticoid (steroid) drugs and a combination of cyclosporine (Sandimmune) and methotrexate.
 Instead of cyclosporine other calcineurin inhibitors (tacrolimus) or an mTOR inhibitor (sirolimus) may be chosen.
 In some cases, where GVHD is resistant to the above treatments antithymocyte globulin (ATG) may be used.
 Prevention of GVHD consists of prophylactic treatment prior to bone marrow transplant, mostly using cyclosporine and T-cell depletion of the graft.
 Blood may be treated by radiation before being given to the recipient in order to suppress the donor’s lymphocytes.
 These prophylactic measures often keep GVHD from developing.

-In 2017, The U.S. Food and Drug Administration (FDA) approval Imbruvica (ibrutinib) for the treatment of adult patients with chronic graft versus host disease (cGVHD) after failure of one or more treatments.
-Imbruvica is manufactured by Pharmacyclics LLC.
+In 2017, The U.S. Food and Drug Administration (FDA) approved ibrutinib (Imbruvica) for the treatment of adult patients with chronic graft versus host disease after failure of one or more treatments.

 • < Sección anterior